snejuti/Amazon/README.md

-# Amazon
+#Project
-Replica of Amazon Website using HTML &amp; CSS
+Replica of a Website using HTML &amp; CSS